biojava/biojava.github.io/_wikis/BioJava3_Proposal.md

 -   The only database support is for BioSQL, which uses Hibernate but not in a fully flexible manner (i.e. cannot connect to more than one db at a time).
--   It is sequence-focused.
+-   It is very sequence-centric.
 Users have moved on.
+BioJava3 should embrace other datatypes.
+Most bioinformatics now deals with multi-dimensional feature vectors (data matrices).
+While one or more of these dimensions might be sequence there should be no need for everything to be tied to sequence.

 Proposal
 --------